 Jeremy and I had dated for two years before I gave into him.
 After a while we broke up, both deciding we were better off as friends rather than a couple.
 There were no hard feelings between us.
 In fact, I think dating made our friendship even stronger.
 He had gone out of town for two weeks and I didn’t know he was coming back today.

-“Why didn’t you tell me you were coming back!”
+“Why didn’t you tell me you were coming back today!”
 I asked as he placed me on the floor.

 “I wanted to surprise you guys,” he said grinning, showing off his dimples.
 Jeremy was hot, and also the most popular guy in school.
 He was also a quarterback, and everyone loved him.
 He may not have been captain of the team, but everyone listened to him more than Duff.